-- Following absorption, drug molecules are distributed into organs and tissues. - Different organs and tissues receive different doses of the drug, and the concentration-time relationship also varies. - Distribution of a drug in a tissue depends on both physiological factors, including the vascular permeability, blood flow, the perfusion rate of the tissue, and physicochemical properties of the drug, including plasma protein binding, and lipophilicity. - Example 1: Liver and kidney are better perfused than muscle and fat, and the brain is usually inaccessible due to the blood-brain barrier. - Example 2: Only free compounds that are not bound to plasma proteins can exert pharmacological functions.
+- Following absorption, drug molecules are distributed into organs and tissues.
+Different organs and tissues receive different doses of the drug, and the concentration-time relationship also varies. - Distribution of a drug in a tissue depends on both physiological factors, including the vascular permeability, blood flow, the perfusion rate of the tissue, and physicochemical properties of the drug, including plasma protein binding, and lipophilicity. - Liver and kidney are better perfused than muscle and fat, and brain is usually inaccessible due to the blood-brain barrier.

+Only free compounds that are not bound to plasma proteins can exert pharmacological functions.
 Compounds with excessive protein binding have a delayed distribution.

-We use the Volume of distribution, V_D , to describe the extent of a drug distribution.
+We use the Volume of distribution, V_D , to describe the extent of distribution.
 The larger the value is, the better the distribution to tissues.
-A value larger than human circulation volume (0.08 l/kg) is possible, which indicates good distribution in the tissues.
+A value larger than human circulation volume (0.08 l/kg) is possible.